po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/08-Stu_Flexbox-Placement/README.md

 * Open [index.html](./Unsolved/index.html) in the browser and examine the different components on the page.
 Note that they currently do not meet the following requirements:

-  * As a user, I want the navigation buttons to be on the right side
+  * As a user, I want the navigation buttons to be on the right side.

-  * As a user, I want the slideshow buttons to be normal sized and centered alongside the image
+  * As a user, I want the slideshow buttons to be sized as smaller icons and centered alongside the image.

 * To meet these requirements, the page should look like the following image: